Christian Breukelman

 Representative Work

-• Successfully argued that a defamation claim in the context of a condominium community should be dismissed summarily on the basis of qualified privilege.
+• Moved to strike a defamation claim in the context of a condominium community on the basis of qualified privilege resulting in the dismissal of the action and an elevated costs award.
 Maltese v.
-Crossbridge Condominium Services Ltd. (unreported).
+Crossbridge Condominium Services Ltd., 2022 CanLII 139323.

-• Successfully defended a paralegal and his firm against allegations of breach of contract and negligence as lead counsel at trial. van Woudenberg v.
+• Successfully defended a paralegal and his firm against allegations of breach of contract and negligence as lead counsel at trial and obtained an elevated costs award. van Woudenberg v.
 Norman (unreported).

-• Successfully argued that Family Law Act claims could not be sustained following a determination by the Workplace Safety and Insurance Appeals Tribunal that the injured party had no right to sue.
+• Brought a successful summary judgment motion dismissing Family Law Act claims that could not be sustained following a determination by the Workplace Safety and Insurance Appeals Tribunal that the injured party had no right to sue.
 Sigurdson v.
 Norbord, 2022 ONSC 4658.

 • Successfully argued for the dismissal of an action in Federal Court that should have been brought by way of judicial review instead.
 Van Sluytman v.
 Canada, 2022 FC 545.

-• Successfully argued that the right to sue of a worker’s estate was taken away by the Workplace Safety and Insurance Act as against his employer and the occupier of the lands on which a workplace accident took place.
+• Obtained a determination by the Workplace Safety and Insurance Tribunal that the right to sue of a worker’s estate was taken away by the Workplace Safety and Insurance Act as against his employer following a workplace fatality.
 Decision No. 996/21, 2022 ONWSIAT 27.

 • Successfully argued that the negligence claims of family members who did not witness a workplace fatality should be struck under Rule 21 for lack of duty of care and for public policy reasons.
 Sigurdson et al v.
 Norbord Inc. et al, 2021 ONSC 5193.

-• Successfully argued that a covenant to insure prevented the addition of a landlord as a third party to a claim by its tenant.
+• Prevented the addition of our landlord client as a third party in a claim brought by its tenant on the basis of a covenant to insure.
 Nuyork Investments Limited v.
 Toronto Hydro-Electric System Ltd., 2021 ONSC 3235.

-• Successfully argued that the right to sue a structural engineer following the collapse of a mast climber was taken away by the Workplace Safety and Insurance Act.
+• Obtained a determination that the right to sue a structural engineer following a workplace fatality caused by the collapse of a mast climber was taken away by the Workplace Safety and Insurance Act.
 Decision No. 652/20, 2021 ONWSIAT 471.

 • Represented a property manager on an appeal of motion to dismiss the action against it as a nullity on the basis that the condominium corporation failed to comply with the notice requirements of Condominium Act prior to the commencement of action.
 York Region Standard Condominium Corporation No. 1206 v.
 520 Steeles Developments Inc., 2020 ONCA 63 on appeal from 2019 ONSC 2991.